 - Refine by Category: Categories

+Our dog crates and pads are designed specifically to make life easier for you and your pet, in light- and heavyweight styles made to use at home or for travel.
 We appreciate the impact a dog crate can make on the lifestyle you share with your pet.
 For some families, a dog travel crate is the only way a pet can travel in safety and comfort.
 And for most, a dog's crate serves as his sanctuary—a safe place for him to rest, recuperate, or just plain relax.
 Sportsmen and women and their hunting buddies rely on high-quality kennels as essentials among their other bird dog supplies.
 However the crate fits into life with your dog, options from Orvis rise to the occasion and deliver superior comfort.
-Explore our dog crates, and absorbent or waterproof crate pads, to find the best solutions for your dog at home and on the road.
+Explore our dog crates and absorbent or water-resistant crate pads, to find the best solutions for your dog at home and on the road.

 Yes, most dogs benefit from a welcoming crate.
 Dogs are den animals who crave small, enclosed spaces instinctually.
 When you properly introduce your dog to his crate, he’ll grow to view it as an important refuge, his own safe, dedicated spot where he can retreat when he needs to.
 The crate can also serve as a useful training aid to help you raise a wiggly, chewing puppy into a well-mannered, housebroken adult dog—or to help train your new shelter dog with unknown habits.
 A properly trained dog will be happy to stay inside his crate for short stretches while you’re away but should be allowed to come and go on his own while you’re at home: When he opts for the sanctuary of his crate of his own accord, you’ll know you’ve achieved crate training success.